edgebitio/enclaver/docs/deploy-aws.md

 $ yum install aws-nitro-enclaves-cli-devel -y
 ```

-Then, give your user assess to the Nitro Enclaves and Docker groups:
+Then, give your user access to the Nitro Enclaves and Docker groups:

 ```
 $ usermod -aG ne ec2-user